 A very important filter is the Marketing consent.
 This filter can be enabled (green) or disabled (gray).

 To be GDPR compliant, you can only advertise to a custom audience on Facebook (or create a lookalike audience from a custom audience) as long as you received marketing consent from the customers in that custom audience.

 You can use one or multiple filters, keeping in mind that the number of customers in each audience will decrease with the increase of the number of filters applied.

 Selecting multiple options in the same filter identifies customers that adhere to one or more of the selections.
 For instance, selecting the “Books” and “Furniture” categories would result in an audience for all customers that have purchased either Books or Furniture or both.

 Comparatively, however, when using multiple filters, an “AND” type of rule is applied, where the customers need to belong to an overlap of the selected rules.
 For example, selecting the “Books” category and the “Lover” RFM Group filters, would result in having only customers that are both Books buyers, as well as part of the RFM Group Lover, included in the audience.

 If you’d like to combine the last order and RFM Group filters, we recommend that you:

-- Have a look at your RFM Points (Store Settings > General > RFM Points > Edit) and see how the recency points are defined
+- Have a look at your RFM Points (Store Settings > General > RFM Points > Pencil button) and see how the recency points are defined

-- Have a look at your RFM Score Mapping (Store Settings > General > RFM Score Mapping > Configure) and see what RFM scores are included in each RFM Group (look at the first figure from the three figures scores, as that is the Recency score):
+- Have a look at your RFM Score Mapping (Store Settings > General > RFM Score Mapping > Click on the pencil button to configure) and see what RFM scores are included in each RFM Group (look at the first figure from the three figures scores, as that is the Recency score):

 In the below example, you can see how to read the recency points: